What? Will a man rob God? Well, yes, he certainly will! Well, just who are these men, who rob God? And how does this robbery occur?

 There are small pockets of the Messiah’s Kingdom all over the world.
 In these small assemblies, there are not two classes of people.
 There is not an elite class of religious rulers, who have authority over the common worshipers.
 No sir, we are all brothers and sisters with different assignments, and different functions within Messiah’s Spiritual body.
 No one has the authority to lord over an assembly.
 The leaders of an assembly must be its humble servants.
 (Matthew 23:8; Mark 10:42-45; 1 Corinthians 12:12-18; 1 Peter 5:3)

 Paul appointed a group of elders to oversee each assembly.
-These elders were to guard the flock (the assembly members), from false doctrine, and teach the Scriptures, so that they would grow up, and go out and do the work of the ministry.
-Paul said that each assembly should help support their elders, so that they could focus on serving the assembly.
-(Ephesians 4:12; 1 Corinthians 9:11; 1 Timothy 5:17)
+These elders were to guard the flock (their fellow assembly members), from false doctrine, and teach the Scriptures, so that they would grow up, and go out and do the work of the ministry.
+Paul said that the local elders, should perform their duties willingly, and not for personal gain.
+Paul said that we owe the elders, who serve well, double honor.
+However, Paul said that each assembly should help support traveling apostles, and evangelists, who couldn’t hold a steady Job.
+(Ephesians 4:12; 1 Corinthians 9:11; 1 Peter 5:2; 1 Timothy 5:17)

-So, here’s the question: How did the assemblies help support their elders, the poor, the widows, the orphans, and fellow believers in other assemblies?
+So, here’s the question: How did the assemblies help support traveling apostles, evangelists, the poor, the widows, the orphans, and fellow believers in other assemblies?
 Did the members of each assembly pay a tax, or a tithe?
 No record of any such tax, or tithe is recorded in the New Testament.
-No, the only offerings that were given to the elders, the poor, the widows, the orphans, or struggling assemblies were free will offerings.
+No, the only offerings that were ever given to apostles, evangelists, the poor, the widows, the orphans, or struggling assemblies were free will offerings.
 (1 Corinthians 16: 1-9; 2 Corinthians chapters 8 & 9)

 It doesn’t matter what I think about the tithe.
 It doesn’t matter what your pastor thinks about the tithe.
 The only thing that really matters is what the Scriptures say about the tithe.
 And, strangely enough, the tithing system is only mentioned in the New Testament twice.